 You will find some of the most popular pests, such as squirrels, bats, raccoons, birds, and mice in the attic.
 Wild animals inside the home not only pose a potential health threat but also wreak havoc on your home.
 We have listed below some of the popular attic dwelling pests and the noise they make.

-- Squirrels: These pests are mainly heard in the daylight hours.
+These pests are mainly heard in the daylight hours.
 Particularly early morning and the evening.
-You will hear a medium-level noise of rapid scamperings, normally in the attic.
+You will hear a medium-level noise of rapid scampering, normally in the attic.
 However, you might also hear them in the eaves and walls of your home.
-If it’s a female, you might first hear one but later you will hear the sounds of 20 smaller feet--about five additional babies!
+If it’s a female, you might first hear one, but later, you will hear the sounds of 20 smaller feet--about five additional babies!
 You might also hear a rolling sound as they roll their nuts along the floor of the attic (your ceiling!).

-- Rats and mice: Both are nocturnal pests, you will likely hear them scurrying around past sunset.
-You will hear light scampering and scurrying within your walls, perhaps even some scratches in the attic .
+Both are nocturnal pests.
+You will likely hear them scurrying around past sunset.
+You will hear light scampering and scurrying within your walls, perhaps even some scratches in the attic.
 You won’t hear any squeals, but you will hear them running rapidly up and down the walls.
 Mice make sounds similar to rats, only lighter.
 The thickness of your walls, and the insulation, will have an effect on how loud the noises are.

-- Birds: If you have birds trapped in the attic, you will hear their chirping and the flapping of their wings.
-These sounds occur in the daylights, because the majority of birds are diurnal.
+If you have birds trapped in the attic, you will hear their chirping and the flapping of their wings.
+These sounds occur in the daylight because the majority of birds are diurnal.

-- Flying Squirrels: The opposite of ground squirrels, a flying squirrel is nocturnal.
+The opposite of ground squirrels, a flying squirrel, is nocturnal.
 They create noises similar to rats; however, you probably will not hear them within the walls

 You'll most likely hear the rats scurrying and mice scratching in attic.
 Since they are nocturnal, you normally hear them when you are turning in, or later at night.